The Smart Way to Use Your Turbo Trainer

 The graphics are fantastic, and Zwift have done a great job of making your avatar's position mimic that which you would be in on an outdoor ride.
 Your avatar will stand on the pedals to go up climbs if your cadence is low enough, get into a sprinting position or an aero tuck on the drops and sit up when below a certain speed or when drafting behind another rider.
 It will even take a drink when sitting up, a great reminder to keep hydrated while training!

-If you don’t have access to, or the budget for, a smart trainer, you can use a more basic trainer like the CycleOps Fluid 2 Turbo Trainer with an ANT+ or Bluetooth speed sensor or a power meter.
+If you don’t have access to, or the budget for, a smart trainer, you can use a more basic trainer with an ANT+ or Bluetooth speed sensor or a power meter.
 Rollers are another option, preferred by many riders for indoor training as riding on rollers feels more like riding outside on the road, improves bike handling skills and they are great for core strength.
 If you can get your hands on some smart rollers, with built-in resistance, even better.

-It's pretty simple to get started once you have all the equipment.
+It is pretty simple to get started once you have all the equipment.
 Download the Zwift app on your computer or phone - you can do both, so if you are not able to access the computer while riding, you can use your phone to activate power-ups, make U-turns and chat to other riders.
 Next up is to set up an account and log in - providing details of your gender, height and weight for accurate measurement of your speed.
-If you wish, you can customise your avatar, even getting hold of club or team kit if this has been set up.
-If you'd like to kit your avatar out in Sigma Sports kit, just hit “P” while in the game and enter the unlock code: SIGMASPORT.
+If you wish, you can customise your avatar.

-If you have an older computer, it may be worth checking that it meets the minimum requirements to run Zwift, and you can check this on the Zwift website.
+If you have an older computer or device it may be worth checking that it meets the minimum requirements to run Zwift on the Zwift website.

-- Zwift’s software is available on PC, Mac, iPad and iPhone.
-There is also a Zwift iOS app but nothing for Android devices, as of yet
+- Zwift’s software is available on PC, Mac, Android, iPad and iPhone

 - There are a number of courses to choose from on the virtual worlds of Watopia, the RideLondon route and the 2015 UCI World Championships course in Richmond, USA so you can be sure of a varied and ever-changing environment